websemantics/lcss2php/README.md

 ```php
 $variables = (new Lcss2php($files))->ignore(['Color', 'Dimension'])->all();
 ```
-Notice that, there are two different variable types for each lanaguage (Less, Scss).
+Notice that, there are two different variable types for each lanaguage (`Less`, `Scss`).
 For a list of all the type, check class `Type` at `lcss2php/src/Node/Type.php`.

 ## Example

-Quick run of what to expect; take this Scss example code,
+Quick run of what to expect; take this `Scss` example code,

 ```sass
 $green: #24ce7b !default;